jtg-greaves/SuperiorChat/README.md

 ## Running SuperiorChat:
 1. When that finishes, run the SuperiorChat.bat (Windows) or SuperiorChat.sh (Windows/macOSX/Linux w/ Git Bash) to start the web-server
 2. Open a browser while SuperiorChat is running and type `localhost:8080` in the address bar

+### Credits
+Project was originally developed by [ToastyTheToaster](https://github.com/toastythetoaster/SuperiorChat) an Ex Staff member who used the code from [ReduxRedstone](https://github.com/ReduxRedston).
+I ([JTG-Greave](https://github.com/jtg-greaves)) has decided to continue this trend and have made significant improvements transforming it from just a chat based client to a staff tool.